siran/writing/books/The Physics of Energy Flow/The Physics of Energy Flow - 007 Double Curl Transport Law.md

 ---
-title: The Physics of Energy Flow - Maxwell is Minimal
+title: The Physics of Energy Flow - Double Curl Transport Law
 date: 2026-03-11
 ---

-# 7. Maxwell is Minimal
+# 7. Double Curl Transport Law

 Chapter 6 established that the fundamental flow $\mathbf{F}$ must evolve by curl if it is to preserve its divergence-free structure.
 That still leaves a